 Ruby on Rails is an established, battle-tested technology that served as an excellent framework for software developers.
 But what’s the secret behind the success of Rails?
 One good reason is that ever since it appeared on the tech scene, it’s been part of projects launched by companies that have become some of the fastest-growing and largest startups we’ve ever seen.

-Read on to find out why startups choose Rails and discover the most spectacular success stories of companies based on RoR.
+Read on to find out why startups choose Rails and discover the most spectacular success stories of companies that use Ruby on Rails.

 Why do startups pick Ruby on Rails?

 There are many reasons why Ruby on Rails has become such a critical technology for startups that want to transform their business ideas into applications and saleable products quickly.